Steve987321/Toot/readme.md

 TVM/        # (Static lib)  VM that runs instructions
 ```

-Currenlty the compiler application is used for testing and will not take any arguments.
+Currently the compiler application is used for testing and will not take any arguments.

 ## Syntax Examples